-What are the Tax Implications of the Growth in Value of Life Interest in Real Estate in Trust?
+Tax Implications for Growth of Life Interest in Real Estate in Trust

 My mother passed away two years ago and she left her husband a life estate in their primary residence via her Living Trust.
 The Trust designated my sister as the Trustee after my mother’s passing.
 My sister and I are the two remaining beneficiaries.
-The life estate property is located in Arizona and my sister resides in California and I reside in Puerto Rico.
-My question relates to potential capital gains tax liability for both the trust and my sister and myself when the life estate property is sold after the life estate tenant’s death.
+The life estate property is located in Arizona—my sister resides in California and I reside in Puerto Rico.
+My question relates to potential capital gains tax liability for the trust for my sister and myself when the life estate property is sold after the life estate tenant’s death.

-While I have no knowledge about the Arizona tax system, I don’t think you will have to pay any tax to the state of Arizona since neither you nor your sister live there, but you very well may owe tax to Puerto Rico (which seems to really need it right now) and your sister to California.
+While I have no knowledge of the Arizona tax system, I don’t think you will have to pay any tax to the state of Arizona, since neither you nor your sister live there, but you very well may owe tax to Puerto Rico (which seems to really need it right now) and your sister to California.